This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, whisk together the avocado oil, coconut aminos, lime juice, garlic, cumin and chili powder, salt and pepper.
-Add the portobella mushroom caps and the halved poblanos and toss until well coated.
-Set aside to marinade at room temperature for 15-30 minutes.
+• In a large bowl, whisk together the avocado oil, coconut aminos, lime juice, garlic, cumin and chili powder, salt, and pepper.
+Add the portobello mushroom caps and poblano peppers and toss until well coated.
+Set aside to marinade at room temperature for 15 to 30 minutes.

-• Heat grill over medium-high heat (375- 400 degrees F) and oil the grill grates (o to this, dip a wadded paper towel in a little oil and, using tongs, wipe the oil evenly over the grate.
-Be careful not to use too much oil, because that's a sure fire way to start a good flare-up—a little goes a long way here.)
+• Heat the grill over medium-high heat (375℉ to 400℉).
+Dip a wadded paper towel in a little oil and, using tongs, wipe the oil evenly over the grate.
+Be careful not to use too much oil to avoid flare-ups—a little goes a long way here.

-• Grill the portobella mushrooms and poblano peppers until browned and tender, about 4-5 minutes per side.
-The grill should be closed throughout the cooking process.
+• Place the mushrooms and peppers on the grill, close, and cook until browned and tender, 4 to 5 minutes per side.
 Transfer to a cutting board and slice.

-• Warm the tortillas on the grill, about 2 minutes per side, with the grill open throughout the warming process.
+• Warm the tortillas on the grill, about 2 minutes per side, leaving the cover open.

-• Serve the sliced mushrooms and poblanos in the warm tortillas with guacamole, pico, cilantro and your favorite hot sauce if you want!
-Enjoy!
+• Serve the sliced mushrooms and poblanos in the warm tortillas with guacamole, pico, cilantro, and hot sauce, if desired!

 Nutrition information is automatically calculated, so should only be used as an approximation.